kbengine/kbengine.github.com/docs/installation.md

 Installation
 ============

-**Note:** You must have both `sudo` and `cron` install on your system for MSM to function properly.

-Install MSM on a Debian server (Ubuntu etc.) by pasting this line in your terminal:
+Install KBEngine on a (Centos/Debian/Ubuntu etc.) server by pasting this line in your terminal:

-    wget -q http://git.io/Sxpr9g -O /tmp/msm && bash /tmp/msm

-Or on RedHat using:

-    wget -q http://git.io/lu0ULA -O /tmp/msm && bash /tmp/msm
+    python kbengine/kbe/tools/server/install/installer.py install

 Or [suggest a new platform][issues].

 You can paste the links in your browser to read the script that will be executed.
-Or, if you don't want to trust a script, install MSM manually:
+Or, if you don't want to trust a script, install KBEngine manually:

 Manual Installation
 -------------------

-1. This script uses the following tools: **screen**, **rsync**, **zip**.
-Let's install them:

-        sudo apt-get update
-        sudo apt-get install screen rsync zip

-2. Download MSM's default configuraiton file, then **read through it** and change anything you want.
-Be sure to carry any changes you make forwards through this guide.

-        sudo wget http://git.io/6eiCSg -O /etc/msm.conf

-3. Create the directories MSM needs:

-    First create the folder where MSM will store server, jars, and other files:

-        sudo mkdir /opt/msm
-        sudo chown minecraft /opt/msm
-        sudo chmod -R 775 /opt/msm

-    If you want to store your world folders in RAM for a performance boost, create this directory in ramdisk (`/dev/shm` is the default in Ubuntu):

-        sudo mkdir /dev/shm/msm
-        sudo chown minecraft /dev/shm/msm
-        sudo chmod -R 775 /dev/shm/msm

-4. Download the MSM script and place it in `/etc/init.d`:

-        sudo wget http://git.io/J1GAxA -O /etc/init.d/msm

-5. Set script permissions, and integrate script with startup/shutdown:

-        sudo chmod 755 /etc/init.d/msm
-        sudo update-rc.d msm defaults

-6. Create a shortcut so we can use just type `msm`:

-        sudo ln -s /etc/init.d/msm /usr/local/bin/msm

-7. Ask MSM to update, getting the latest files:

-        sudo msm update

-8. Setup MSM's included cron script for sheduled tasks and force cron to load script:

-        sudo wget http://git.io/pczolg -O /etc/cron.d/msm
-        sudo service cron reload

-    If you understand cron, give it a read and alter the timings to your liking.

-9. Create a jar group to manage current and future Minecraft versions:

-        sudo msm jargroup create minecraft https://s3.amazonaws.com/MinecraftDownload/launcher/minecraft_server.jar

-10. Create a new server, and tell it to use the latest of those Minecraft jars:

-        sudo msm server create <server-name>
-        sudo msm <server-name> jar minecraft

-11. Start your new server:

-    Before you start make sure to let MSM know which version of Minecraft you are running by adding the following line to `/opt/msm/servers/<server-name>/server.properties`

-        msm-version=minecraft/1.3.1

-    The available strings are currently:

-    * `minecraft/1.2.0` and above.
-    * `craftbukkit/1.2.0` and above.

-    See [versioning/versions.txt][versions] for the up to the minute list.

-    Once that clunky step it out the way (I'm working on making it more transparent) let's start the server:

-        sudo msm <server-name> start

-12. Move generated worlds to the world storage folder:

-    When a Minecraft server starts for the first time, it generates a new world according to the `level-name` entry in `server.properties`, which is `world` by default.

-    MSM requires that you move this newly generated world (and any accompanying folders such as `world_nether` or `world_the_end` in the case of CraftBukkit) to a new directory which you must create inside of the server root folder called `worldstorage`.

-    After moving them, run `sudo msm <server-name> worlds load` to create the symlinks needed for the server to recognize  new worlds.

-    See [Concepts &rarr; Server Layout][layout] for further explanation.
+1. To set environment variables:

+        KBEngine can read KBE_ROOT, KBE_RES_PATH, KBE_HYBRID_PATH system environment variables to do something.

+	linux:

+		[kbe@localhost ~]# vim ~/.bashrc

+		ulimit -c unlimited

+		export KBE_ROOT=/home/kbe/kbengine/

+		export KBE_RES_PATH=$KBE_ROOT/kbe/res/:$KBE_ROOT/demo/:$KBE_ROOT/demo/res/

+		export KBE_HYBRID_PATH=$KBE_ROOT/kbe/bin/Hybrid64/

+		[root@localhost ~]# vim /etc/passwd

+		uid is used to distinguish between different server groups, if multiple servers distributed server maintenance KBE then uid must be the same on each server, the value must be greater than 0.

+	windows:

+		The right mouse button: "My Computer"->"Advanced"->"Environment Variables" Set up.
+		(Note: Need to add UID environment variable, the value must be greater than 0)

+	KBE_ROOT:

+		kbe root directory path.

+	KBE_RES_PATH:

+		Related Resources path with ':' or ';' separated, the first "respath" is kbe engine "respath", the second "respath" must be the root user scripts, others without limitation.

+	KBE_HYBRID_PATH:

+		kbe binary file directory path.

+2. Set up the database:
+	1. Install mysql:
+		If the windows system then add the following code to make my.ini mysql case sensitive [mysqld]
+		lower_case_table_names = 2

+	2. Create a database account, assuming the user name password are "kbe"

+		grant all privileges on * * to kbe @ '%' identified by 'kbe';
+		grant select, insert, update, delete, create, drop on * * to kbe @ '%' identified by 'kbe';
+		FLUSH PRIVILEGES;

+	3. Create a new database, the database name is "demo" create database demo;

+	4. Modify the databaseName in res\server\kbengine_defs.xml of dbmgr section (recommended demo\res\server\kbengine.xml overloaded modifications).

 Check Out The Commands
 ----------------------

-If stuck, you can always type `msm help` for a quick list of all commands, or if you want to know more about a command read the [command documentation][commands].
+If stuck, you can always type `KBEngine help` for a quick list of all commands, or if you want to know more about a command read the [command documentation][commands].

 [config]: {{ site.baseurl }}/docs/configuration/
-[cron]: {{ site.baseurl }}/docs/concepts/cron.html
 [commands]: {{ site.baseurl }}/docs/commands/
 [versions]: https://github.com/kbengine/kbengine/blob/latest/versioning/versions.txt
 [layout]: {{ site.baseurl }}/docs/concepts/layout.html